Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 Although AMMs are often the first type of DeFi entity to be associated with options, the Valorem protocol was designed as a base layer that can be integrated by virtually any user type.
-One extremely niche use case for Valorem is to enable lending protocols to manage the risk of accepting deposits of untested collateralized stable tokens.
-On deposit of the collateralized stable token into the lending protocol, the lending protocol would require the collateralized stable token protocol to write put options against assets (ideally other, safer stable tokens) in the collateralized stable token protocol’s vault and transfer those put options to the lending protocol’s vault.
+One niche use case for Valorem is to enable lending protocols to manage the risk of accepting deposits of untested collateralized stable tokens.

+On deposit of the collateralized stable token into the lending protocol, the
+lending protocol would require the collateralized stable token protocol to write put options against assets (ideally other, safer stable tokens) in the collateralized stable token protocol’s vault and transfer those put options to the lending protocol’s vault.
 Should the collateralized stable token’s vault not have enough free collateral to write a put capable of covering the potential